 When we think of poor blood circulation, it’s easy to just focus on vein health.
 The reason why is understandable: varicose veins are common.
-While it’s still important to consider your venous health and see a vascular physician in Orlando to treat any problems, we shouldn’t forget the impact that poor circulation has on our overall health.
+While it’s still important to consider your venous health and see a vascular physician to treat any problems, we shouldn’t forget the impact that poor circulation has on our overall health.
 Here are just a few ways that poor circulation can wreak havoc on the body.

 Many people are familiar with these dark, bulging veins.
 They are visible under the skin and can often make your legs feel painful, itchy, heavy, or tired.
 This is because poor circulation can cause blood to pool in the legs, which is where veins struggle the most to push blood upwards against the flow of gravity, resulting in a varicose vein.
 These can cause other problems when left untreated, including ulcers and blood clots.